 My past does not define who I am now.
 While I used to feel defined merely by the fact that I survived, the power of my story is that I have moved forward from that now – I’m not simply surviving, I’m thriving.

-I got married this year to my partner of 10 years, with my step-daughter alongside us.
+I got married recently to my partner of over 10 years, with my step-daughter alongside us.
 It was a truly wonderful day.
 Life for me is finally the normality I rebelled against yet so desperately craved.